What Is Sensitivity Training?

 Continue the Conversation With Regular Workshops

-Companies should also be regularly reinforcing the learnings from sensitivity training through recurring diversity programming.
+Companies can regularly reinforce the learnings from sensitivity training through recurring diversity programming.
 At Betterworks, for example, DEI groups regularly host workshops in which they share their experiences and encourage others to do the same.

 “I think it’s more personal and means more when you start to hear from your own co-workers on their experience,” Collins said.